aeosynth/draft/README.md

 this project is written in [coco](https://github.com/satyr/coco), which transpiles to javascript

-draft results are stored in [iriscouch](https://aeosynth.iriscouch.com:6984/_utils/)
+draft results are saved in [iriscouch](https://aeosynth.iriscouch.com:6984/_utils/)

-to store results in your own couch, create `data/couch.json` with your credentials